pascaldekloe/seeq/README.md

 ## Aggregate Synchronization

-Aggregates can build from streams in isolation.
+Aggregates generally build from streams in isolation.
 Eventual consistency can get cumbersome when multiple aggregates are needed in conjunction.
 Seeq provides an option to update aggregates in a group with just a `struct` container and its contstuctor.

 ```go